Bougainvillea is a household plant that bears beautiful and radiant flowers.

 It is best to avoid trimming roots, and if at all necessary, make sure that the thick roots are removed rather than the thin, thread-like roots.

-The best way to re-pot is to break open the old pot and to transfer the whole plant system to the new bigger pot.
+The best way to report is to break open the old pot and transfer the whole plant system to the new, bigger pot.

 The new pot should have a hole at the bottom for proper drainage.
 The first step is to pour sand inside the pot.

 After this, 30% of the pot should be filled with the potting mix.

 Plants should be placed inside the pot gently, and the potting mix should be used to fill in the gaps around them.